Sofia-Carrion/Watercolour_Pen_Plotter/Progress.md

 ### 4. Prototyping and Assembly of entire CNC chassis:

    Currently, I have done rapid prototyping of all the custom parts that I created in SolidWorks.
 Since this was a very quick and rough prototype, I used lightning for the infill geometry at 15%.
 This infill is very weak and will not be used for the final prototype.
-Photos of the parts can be seen below.
+Photos of the parts in an assembled chassis can be seen below.

    <p align="center">
       <img src="" alt="Image 1" width="500" >